vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On 2024-08-26, I went jogging again.
 This time I jogged about 1.5 miles / walked 0.5 miles, which is more normal.
 Also, in an improvement over yesterday, I did not have any clear pain.

+## 2024-08-27 and 2024-08-28: break from exercise due to feeling a little not-so-great and also due to morning calls

+On 2024-08-27, I had calls relatively early in the morning, and also was not feeling at my best starting the afternoon of Monday 2024-08-26.
+Rather than trying to force-fit exercise into a busy morning, I skipped exercise and freed up my time that I was then able to use to be in good form on the calls.

+I resumed regular jogging as well as all my other regular exercises on 2024-08-29; I still didn't resume strength exercise.